Hosted by Jonathan Wojcik

 Gas Squad - By Huw Saunders - "Its skin is torn away in huge burst patches, and then they see the true nature of the thing.
 Plastic water bottles embedded in heaving grey viscera, rhythmically filling and emptying themselves of dark fluids.
 Shreds of paper and plastic falling from its wounds like dandruff. "

 Gavage - By Hisham H. - "Every one of us is immobile.
 A fat bloated slug."

-The Gelatin Courts - By John Vallone - '"Roll, scroll, prance a horse, we always dance in the gelatin courts!"'
+The Gelatin Courts - By Irene Vallone - '"Roll, scroll, prance a horse, we always dance in the gelatin courts!"'

 Genesis - By Voodoo Vulture - "And the Lord said: Let there be light!
 And then the light was swallowed by the waters, leaving behind a great new darkness."

 Glass and Velvet - By Everbound Venvel - "The door, however, was no longer birch.
 A single slab of rough bone bearing countless nodules and thorny protrusions had replaced the wood."

 Globster - By Ron MacGillivray - "The thing was just sitting on the beach, resembling a pile of whale corpses grinded to a thick mush then left to bake in the sun for a few days."